Innate Biomarkers for EPM and PNE (polyneuritis)

-The cute picture of Kiwi is to remind you to get your horse tested, no matter how you get your horse to the vet.
+The cute picture of Lucy is to remind you to get your horse tested, no matter how you get your horse to the vet.
 And to draw you in to read this important blog!

 Note: Disease causes tissue damage and these disease-associated molecules are also biomarkers.
 Read this separate and important topic "Test Twice Treat Once".